Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Results

 In \cref{fig:serial_dilution_C=200}, we provide similar results as in \cref{fig:serial_dilution}, but for a larger carrying capacity $C$.
-Strikingly, the height $\bar{h}$ depends on $D$ for frequent migrations in this case too, while this carrying capacity is in the regime where structure does not affect fixation probabilities or the mean height $\bar{h}$ in the rare-migration regime (see paragraph above on the impact of $C$).
+Strikingly, the height $\bar{h}$ depends on $D$ for frequent migrations in this case too, while this carrying capacity is too large for structure to affect fixation probabilities or the mean height $\bar{h}$ in the rare-migration regime in our small landscapes A, B and C (see paragraph above on the impact of $C$).
 This suggests that increasing the amount of migrations within spatially structured populations enhances finite size effects.